-CultureStep is an investment scheme designed to encourage new sponsorship and develop established business engagement with the arts.
+Funded by Hodge Foundation and The Moondance Foundation, CultureStep is designed to encourage new sponsorship and develop established business engagement with the arts.

-All projects must benefit individuals living in Wales and address at least one of the following priorities:
+CultureStep investment must be used to strengthen and develop the relationship between the business and arts partners.
+All projects must also benefit individuals living in Wales and address at least one of the following priorities:

 - Arts & Diversity: partnering the arts to promote diversity in ethnicity, gender, physical abilities, race, religious or political beliefs and sexual orientation.

 - Arts & Employees: encouraging partnerships that integrate the arts into employee development, while stimulating a more creative working environment.

 - Arts & the Environment: encouraging awareness of and demonstrating commitment to environmental sustainability and regeneration through the arts.

 - Arts & Health & Wellbeing: working with the arts to aid mental, emotional and / or physical wellbeing.